 After the DVD lesson was complete, we talked as a class about our experiences in investing and working with financial planners.

 Some people shared their own stories about working with a company-appointed, or company-approved, planner who was only “pushing” a product or was encouraging investing in something without explaining it.

 Others shared their experiences of working with a financial planning professional who understands what Ramsey teaches and explains investments allowing them to make their own decisions.

 Everyone agreed this was the type of planner to seek out.

 FPU – Week 10 – All About Tuition

 From Fruition to Tuition was somewhat painful for me.
 Designed to go with some of the later Baby Steps (after debt is eliminated), this lesson deals with funding your own retirement and college for your children.

 If needed, Baby Step 5 is to be done at the same time.
-It is save for your children’s college using tax-favored plans.
+It is safe for your children’s college to use tax-favored plans.